tpill90/steam-lancache-prefill/docs/mkdocs/install-guides/Scheduled-Job.md

 ## Configuring The Schedule

 We will first need to configure a `timer` which will configure the schedule that **{{prefillName}}** will run on.
 In this example, we will setup a schedule that will run nightly at 4am local time.
-This schedule was chosen

 You should create a new file named `/etc/systemd/system/{{prefillName.lower()}}.timer`, and save the following configuration into that file.